top of page

 Often associated with anthropology, ethnography is both a research method and a genre of writing.
 As a method, it is characterised by long-term engagement with the field, and direct participation in the lives of the communities and individuals whose experiences and perspectives ethnographers seek to document.
 As a genre, ethnography speaks the language of the ordinary and the everyday.
 It is a form of storytelling that documents dominant assumptions, but also questions and challenges them.

-In this workshop, Marco Di Nunzio & Fatima Raja, co-editors-in-chief at OtherwiseMag will help participants cultivate ethnography as a form of storytelling.
+In this 3-hour-long workshop, Marco Di Nunzio & Fatima Raja, co-editors-in-chief at OtherwiseMag will help participants cultivate ethnography as a form of storytelling.
 In the workshop, we will discuss ways of crafting stories that speak for themselves without statements of intents and experiments with stories that have beginnings, middles and ends.

 Creativity in Anthropological Writing